JeffFessler/LinearMapsAA.jl/README.md

 from some mother wavelet,
 and it can be convenient
 to carry those properties with the object itself.
+Currently
-The properties are lost when one combines two `LinearMapAA` objects by adding, multiplying, concatenating, etc.
+the properties are lost when one combines two or more `LinearMapAA` objects by adding, multiplying, concatenating, etc.

 ## Examples